 The OBMP Semi-Annual Status Report 2023-1 covers the period from January to June 2023.
 The report describes work conducted, and the status of the nine Program Elements of the Optimum Basin Management Program during the six-month period.

 DISCUSSION

 OBMP Semi-Annual Status Report 2023-1 has been drafted (Attachment 1).
-Once adopted by the Watermaster Board, a copy of the OBMP Semi-Annual Status Report 2023-1 will be filed with the Court.
-Prior to the Pool Committee meetings, Watermaster received comments that have been incorporated into the report and the pages showing the redlined edits are attached (Attachment 2).
+Once adopted by the Watermaster Board, a copy of the OBMP Semi-Annual Status Report 2022-1 will be filed with the Court.